NCEAS/nceas-training/contributing.md

     b.
 If you need access to more branches than `main` in the `NCEAS/nceas-training` repository, uncheck "Copy the `main` branch only"

 2. Clone `{yourUsername}/nceas-training` (this is your forked copy) into your workspace onto your computer
 3. Sync your forked repository with the upstream repository.
-[See section 6](#syncing-your-forked-repository-with-the-upstream-repository)
+It's important to note that no matter how you are contributing, you should check that the branch you're working on in your forked repository is in the same state as the same branch in the upstream repository.
+[See section 6 for more detailed instructions on how to sync your forked respository with the upstream repository](#6-syncing-your-forked-repository-with-the-upstream-repository)

-## 4. Fixing a bug or contributing to a lesson or files in `nceas-training`
+## 4. Fixing a bug or contributing to a lesson or files

 1. Add an [issue](https://github.com/NCEAS/nceas-training/issues) describing your planned changes, or add a comment to an existing issue
-2. **Make sure you're working in the right branch and sync changes / pull from the upstream respository before you start making changes**
+2. **Make sure you're working in the right branch and sync changes / pull from the upstream respository before you start making changes.** [See section 6](#6-syncing-your-forked-repository-with-the-upstream-repository)

     a.
 Once you've identified which branch you want to work in check that the branch in your forked repository is in "Sync" with `NCEAS/nceas-training` (aka the upstream repository) *before* you start making changes.
 This will ensure that your forked repository (`{yourUsername}/nceas-training`) and the upstream repository (`NCEAS/nceas-training`) are in the same state and will prevent merge conflicts from occurring when you PR.
-For more detailed instructions on how to sync your forked repository, see the section [Syncing your forked repository with the upstream repository](#syncing-your-forked-repository-with-the-upstream-repository)

 4. Make your changes and `push` changes to your forked repository
 5. Open a Pull Request (PR).
 Make sure that the base repository is `NCEAS/nceas-training` and the head repository is `{yourUsername}/nceas-training`.
 It's also important to double check that the base branch of `NCEAS/nceas-training` matches up with the compare branch in `{yourUsername}/nceas-training`.
 Aka make sure that you're PRing (and ultimately, merging) the right branches